top of page

 It was the largest house at the top of the village, about 500 meters above sea level, in a community called Yashiki, which is quite high up in the Kasahara area.

-It is surrounded by tea fields in all directions, with magnificent terraced rice fields in the background, so magnificent that it could have been selected as one of the 100 best terraced rice fields, with spring water flowing from everywhere and a waterfall with natural water nearby, it is truly a peach paradise, a dreamlike house.
+It is surrounded by tea fields in all directions, with magnificent terraced rice fields in the background, so magnificent that it could have been selected as one of the 100 best terraced rice fields, with spring water flowing from everywhere and a waterfall with natural water nearby, it is truly a paradise, a dreamlike house.

 It would be a waste to destroy such a magnificent house.
-Can't we put it to use in some way?'
+Can't we put it to use in some way?

-Such a beautiful house to be torn down...
+Such a beautiful house to be torn down ...

-It would be a waste...'
-'But I already have a house that I inherited from my grandmother...
+It would be a waste ...
+'But I already have a house that I inherited from my grandmother ...`

 I will take this house!

-I have been to about 65 countries and visited many places in Japan, but Kasahara is definitely one of the most attractive places in the country.
+I have visited 65 countries and many places in Japan, however Kasahara is undoubtedly one of the most beautiful places I have been.
+The location of the house itself is second to none.

 Many people, both locals and those who came from outside, cooperated with each other in the renovation work.